8ta4/accent/DONTREADME.md

 > Does `accent` measure if I'm pronouncing things like a native speaker?

 Nope, `accent` isn't about matching a standard.
-Here’s why:
+Here's why:

 - Machine Understandability: As voice tech gets more common, it's important that machines get what you're saying. `accent` aims to improve how well speech recognition systems understand you, not just how "correct" your accent sounds.